brokensandals/blunt-instrument/packages/blunt-instrument-core/README.md

 tracer.onTrev = (trev) => console.log(trev);
 ```

-See [blunt-instrument-babel-plugin's README][babel-plugin] for an example of what trevs look like.
+See [babel-plugin-blunt-instrument's README][babel-plugin] for an example of what trevs look like.
 Unlike what's shown there, though, the `data` field on this trev object has not been cloned or encoded in any way, so it might be modified as soon as control returns to the instrumented code.
 (The `ArrayTracer` class replaces the `data` field with an encoded copy.)